 In the digital age, it bears remembering that your new prospective employer will likely Google you.
 As such, how you come across online is more important than ever.
-While a professional online presence is more important for some roles than others, it can’t hurt to give your online presence a touch of gloss.
+While a professional online presence, and social media footprint, is more important for some roles than others, it can’t hurt to give your online presence a touch of gloss.

 Setting up a LinkedIn profile and keeping it up to date is a great place to start.
 You may even want to establish your professional self on other platforms like Facebook, Instagram or Twitter.
 It may also be a good idea to ensure that your personal profiles and comments are as private as possible.
 Even a whiff of controversy can put some employers off.